 Prudential's businesses are inherently subject to market fluctuations and general economic conditions.
 Uncertainty or negative trends in international economic and investment climates could adversely affect Prudential's business and profitability.
 Since 2008 Prudential has had to operate against a challenging background of periods of unprecedented volatility in global capital and equity markets, interest rates and liquidity, and widespread economic uncertainty.
-Government interest rates have also fallen to historic lows in the US and UK.
+Government interest rates have also fallen to historic lows in the US and UK and some Asian countries in which Prudential operates.
 These factors have, at times during this period, had a material adverse effect on Prudential's business and profitability.